MCP – The Model Context Protocol for AI

 Conclusion: MCP as the future of AI integration

 MCP transforms large language models from isolated knowledge bases into active participants in workflows.
-By standardizing how AI interacts with external data, it:
+By standardizing how AI interacts with external data, MCP ensures:

 Further reading: